Private Law and Intelligent Machines

 In doing so, the book takes into account not only doctrinal principles but also conceptual and theoretical foundations of common law.

 Over the next few decades, the use of AI in commercial and other transactions is likely to be one of the most disruptive influences ever to affect private law.
-Its impact will be wide and deep, affecting not simply the traditional areas of contract and tort but also agency, trusts, fiduciary relations and a great deal beside.
+Its impact will be wide and deep, affecting not simply the traditional areas of contract and tort but also agency, trusts, fiduciary relations and a great deal besides.

 The common law is known to be extremely flexible, and to some extent rules can be organically stretched and manipulated to respond to disruption of this kind.
 However, there is equally no doubt that such organic development is not enough on its own, and will have to be supplemented by legislative alterations and at times serious changes of thinking.